mehdiayad/vue-Interface/README.md

 - Reproduce Amazon website as a training (Front End Side)
 - SPA Architecture
-- Communicate with the backend (API RESTFULL)
+- Communicate with the backend

 ## Project Version